emacsmirror/csv2ledger/README.md

 ### Modifying the transaction ###

 One potential disadvantage of the functions in `c2l-field-modify-functions` is that they only take the value of a single field as argument.
 This is insufficient if you want to modify a field value on the basis of the other fields in the transaction.
-If you need to make such a change to the transaction, you can set the option `c2l-transaction-modify-function` to a function that takes the entire transaction as its argument and returns a modified transaction.
+If you need to make such a change to the transaction, you can set the option `c2l-transaction-modify-functions` to a list of functions that take the entire transaction as its argument and return a modified transaction.

-The transaction will be passed as an alist of field-value pairs.
-For example, for the ledger entry shown above, the transaction would be something like this:
+The transaction is passed as an alist of field-value pairs.
+For example, for the ledger entry shown above, the transaction would be as follows:

 ```
 ((date .
 "2022-20-17")